Jainam2204/Synthcorp/README.md

 ## Project Overview

-**SynthCorp** is a futuristic automated manufacturing system designed to restore and modernize a malfunctioning factory using robust Object-Oriented Programming (OOP) principles and proven design patterns.
-The system simulates a smart factory where robotics, AI-driven workflows, and real-time monitoring work together to optimize production, ensure safety, and streamline resource management in Java.
+**SynthCorp** is a smart manufacturing system built in Java using OOP and design patterns.
+It simulates an automated factory with robots, real-time monitoring, inventory control, and safety features.
+Patterns like Singleton, Factory, Observer, Strategy, Facade, and State ensure scalability and efficiency.
 ---

 ## Problem Statement